mengnans/swen90013-2018-as/README.md

 ## SWEN90013

+### Windows quickstart
+In order to get the project running you will need to install Cygwin [Cygwin](https://cygwin.com/install.html).
+__NOTE:__ During installation, you need to select to install wget package (Search 'wget', choose 'Web', single click 'Skip').
+You will need to use Cygwin terminal to run the code.

+git clone our code(development branch) inside C:\cygwin64\home\<username>\year-long-project

+### OSX quick start

 In order to get the project running you will need to install [Node.js](https://nodejs.org/en/).
 Once this is done, you will also need to install [Bower](https://bower.io/#install-bower).